 - DC has a website for emergency preparedness for seniors.
 Check it out for additional recommendations.

-NOTE: Village volunteers are NOT able to provide transportation to our Service Members at this time.
-East Rock Creek Village volunteers may be able to assist connecting you with the following services.
+East Rock Creek Village volunteers may also be able to assist connecting you with the following services.

 Getting from point A to point B is an important part of daily life.
 If you are used to using the bus, a carpool or the Metro system, you may want to consider a private ride instead.
 Below are private pay and low-cost options for getting around the City.